Ricardo Guzman

 Feel free to reach out at ricardo.guzman@univ-amu.fr.

-Job Market Papaer
+Job Market Paper

-Presentations: AMSE PhD Seminar (11.2024), IIES Development Tea (04.2025), Swedish University of Agricultural Sciences (06.2025), 10th Research Policy Online Conference (10.2025); AFEDEV Journées Doctorales du Développement - Job Market (10.2025); III Spanish Workshop on Development Economics (10.2025)
+Presentations: AMSE PhD Seminar (11.2024), IIES Development Tea (04.2025), Swedish University of Agricultural Sciences (06.2025), AFEDEV Journées Doctorales du Développement - Job Market Workshop (10.2025); III Spanish Workshop on Development Economics (10.2025); UC-Louvain IRES/CORE Seminar (02.2026); Namur Summer School on Organizations in Developing Countries (06.2026)

 Work in Progress